neondatabase/website/content/docs/manage/users.md

 ## Reset a PostgreSQL user's password

-To reset a PostgreSQL database user's password:
+To reset a user's password:

 1. Navigate to the [Neon Console](https://console.neon.tech).
 2. Select a project.